RememberOfLife/mirabel/README.md

 * ==> lobby logic
   * can always change gamestate when user has perms for this in the current lobby (all perms given to everybody in local server play "offline")
 * ==> engine compatiblity
-  * engine catalogue
-    * every engine wrapper has a function gamevariant_compatible(base_game_name, variant*)
-  * inbuilt engine works with everything
-    * one of the "options" for the built in engine is a variant, i.e. minimax/mcts/etc
   * e.g. uci-engine is a wrapper for an executable that can be specified via an option
 * ==> animation within frontends?
   * e.g. when loading a game, or making a move, etc..